Information Rates of Approximate Message Passing for Bandlimited Direct-Detection Channels: Simulation Parameters

 \subsection{Channel and Receiver Parameters}

-We mainly study $L_\text{fib} = \SI{4}{\kilo\meter}$ of SSMF in the C-band, which is common for campus data centers.
-For the same CD, one may reduce $L_\text{fib}$ and increase $B$ using \eqref{eq:cd_response_freq}, or vice versa.
-The FD-RRC pulse and CD introduce long ISI; see the text below \eqref{eq:yvec}.
-Optical noise is modeled as complex baseband AWGN.
-The optical filter $g_\mathrm{D}(t)$ before the DD with two-sided bandwidth $B_\mathrm{D}=(1+\alpha_\text{tx})B$ discards out-of-band noise.
-The DD doubles the bandwidth of $Z''(t)$ to slightly more than $2 B$; see Fig.~\ref{fig:continuous_detailed_system_model}.
-Thus, the receiver samples do not provide sufficient statistics.
-Electrical noise due to PD and a low-noise amplifier (LNA) is modeled as real baseband AWGN.
-The ADC applies the unit frequency-gain sinc filter $g_\text{rx}(t)$ with bandwidth $2B$ and oversamples with $N_\text{os} = 2$.

-We approximate the combined response $a(t)$ by a discrete filter with $K' = K \cdot N_\text{os} +1$ taps where $K = 250$.
+We study $L_\text{fib} = \SI{4}{\kilo\meter}$ of SSMF in the C-band, which is common for campus data centers.
+The FD-RRC pulse and CD introduce long ISI.
+We approximate the combined response $a(t)=g_\text{tx}(t)*h(t)$ by a filter with $K' = K \cdot N_\text{os} +1$ taps where $K = 250$; see the text below \eqref{eq:yvec}.
 This choice includes over $99.9\%$ of the energy of $a(t)$.
 We add a cyclic prefix with $K$ symbols to simplify simulation.
-Both $K$ and the CP length may be reduced depending on $a(t)$.
+Note that, for the same CD, one may reduce $L_\text{fib}$ and increase $B$ using \eqref{eq:cd_response_freq}, or vice versa.

+Optical noise is modeled as complex AWGN; see Sec.~\ref{sec:time-continuous-model}.
+The optical filter $g_\mathrm{D}(t)$ before DD has bandwidth $B_\mathrm{D}=(1+\alpha_\text{tx})B$ and removes out-of-band noise.
+The DD doubles the bandwidth of $Z''(t)$ to slightly more than $2 B$; see Fig.~\ref{fig:continuous_detailed_system_model}.
+Electrical noise due to the PD and a low-noise amplifier (LNA) is modeled as real baseband AWGN.
+The ADC applies the unit frequency-gain sinc filter $g_\text{rx}(t)$ with bandwidth $\Brx$ and samples with $N_\text{os} = 2$.
+We choose $\Brx$ based on whether optical or electrical noise dominates.
+In general, the receiver samples do not provide sufficient statistics.
+The GVAMP detector uses the surrogate channel model $q_{\vY|\vX}$ from Sec.~\ref{sec:discrete_model_fdrrc}.